NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 To delete a Volume, *after* you have securely erased your data, go to *Dashboard > Compute > Volumes* and find the volume you want to delete in the list.
 In the right-hand side drop-down menu, select *Delete Volume*.

-**Congratulations!!!**

-You have now learned how to back up your data and release it securely for other researchers.

-Continue with [Module 10][ModDoc10].